 He called a little child and had him stand among them.
 And He said, “I tell you the truth, unless you change and become like little children, you will never enter the kingdom of heaven.
 Therefore, whoever humbles himself like this child is the greatest in the kingdom of God.”Matthew 18:2-4

 The Kingdom of God is the rule and reign of God in our lives on earth.
 It’s such a privilege to experience the life of God today.
 To enjoy awe and wonder in what God offers us, we need to be humble as young children.
 How can we learn to be childlike and believe God with abandon?

 I’ve noticed these qualities in children:

 - They live in the moment.
-They don’t miss the spider’s egg sack, the weed flowers or the pretty rocks.
+They don’t miss a spider’s egg sack, weed flowers or pretty rocks.

 - They’re trusting.
 Whether they jump into a pool or jump from sofa to floor, they’re fearless.